ralna/GALAHAD/doc/C/rst-dir/dps_functions.rst

 		  Possible values are:

-		  * 0. The run was succesful
+		  * 0. The run was successful